javierpeyriere/vanguard-ab-test/README.md

 The goal is to see if the new design leads to a better user experience and higher process completion rates.

 3# Installation: Instructions on how to install and set up the project locally.
 This may include dependencies that need to be installed.
+We have attached a function_file.py to simplify the code.
+Note that on deepnote it was requiring extra import.
+As a secondary option the functions are within the code and can be run in the notebook appendices.
+There are additional Tableau files to be used for further or more in detail analysis of the data.

 4# Usage: Guidelines on how to use the project, including any configuration or setup required.
+Not specific guideline.

 5# Examples: Code examples or usage scenarios to illustrate how the project can be used.